 Transparency around pollution levels can also allow environmental regulation to have a further reach.
-Rating industries on pollution emission levels acts as a strong public signal to show which firms are adhering to pollution standards.
+Rating industries on pollution emission levels acts as a strong public signal to show which firms are adhering to pollu-

+Transparency around pollution levels can also allow environmental regulation to have a further reach. tion standards.
 In Maharashtra, India, the government released information on 20,000 industrial stack samples over several years under the Maharashtra Star Rating Programme.
 Residents were informed about industry emissions in their area, allowing citizens to call for action and encouraging competition between firms to reduce emissions.